jowussler/docs/content/en/docs/Workstation/workstation.md

 ---

-### Workstation Agent
+### Workstation Client

 **Used by:**
 Central IT, support teams, operators, and supervisors

-Installed on each local workstation, the **Workstation Agent** acts as a bridge between the Mendix client app and local hardware.
+Installed on each local workstation, the **Workstation Client** acts as a bridge between the Mendix client app and local hardware.
 It handles the traffic between connected devices and the client application using the configurations provided by the **Workstation Management**.

 ---